pagkly/Zed/Investopedia3/Law of Diminishing Marginal Returns.md

 For example, a factory employs workers to manufacture its products, and, at some point, the company operates at an optimal level.
 With all other production factors constant, adding additional workers beyond this optimal level will result in less efficient operations.

-The law of diminishing returns is related to the concept of [diminishing marginal utility](https://www.investopedia.com/terms/l/law-diminishing-marginal-productivity.asp).
-It can also be contrasted with [economies of scale](https://www.investopedia.com/terms/e/economiesofscale.asp).
+The law of diminishing returns is related to the concept of [[diminishing marginal utility]](https://www.investopedia.com/terms/l/law-diminishing-marginal-productivity.asp).
+It can also be contrasted with [[economies of scale]](https://www.investopedia.com/terms/e/economiesofscale.asp).

 ### Key Takeaways